 So, everybody suffers from violence, both the victim and the villain.
 This is why Samael Aun Weor states that negative emotions are more infectious than any virus or bacteria.

 All religions teach us how anger must be restrained.
 We have to comprehend it.
 We have to annihilate it.
-And this is why Prophet Muhammad stated, “The strongest among you is he who controls his anger.”
+And this is why Prophet Muhammad stated:

 When we comprehend a defect, we will never act on it.
 In fact, we will work on its elimination, because to continue with that psychological element is to live a flawed life, with the possibilities of that fault taking control when the conditions and the external circumstances are ripe.
 When the causes and conditions are ripe, when they are right, the ego manifests, yet when the ego is dead, even when the external situations arise, they do not provoke in us the same response.